GoToLoop/react-deep-equal-update/README.md

 }
 ```

-# Compare the an indirect sub-prop on `shouldComponentUpdate`:
+### Working with deep sub-properties:
-Finally, if you just want to re-render the component when one of its indirect
+Finally, if you just want to re-render the component when one of its deep
 sub-properties has been updated you can pass the name od the sup-property
 to the decorator:
 ```